Restaurants in Quezon City (Eat)

 Ninyo Fusion Cuisine & Wine Lounge

-What sets this restaurant apart from other restaurants is their offered “7 course degustation” where appetizer down to dessert is served to perfect on impressing your date for a price of P1,500 or P1,700 per head.
-The waitstaff knows exactly when to serve the next course.
-Food is exceptional and the ambiance is just right to set the romantic mood.
+What sets this restaurant apart from others is its “7-course degustation,” where dishes are served from appetizer to dessert — perfect for impressing your date — at a price of P1,500 or P1,700 per head.
+The waitstaff expertly times the serving of each course, ensuring a seamless dining experience.
+The food is exceptional, and the ambiance is just right to set a romantic mood.

 Located at Loyola Heights.